Making decisions about unplanned pregnancies

 Keep the baby

-Have the baby and have them adopted
+Have the baby and then place them for adoption

 Adoption permanently transfers all legal rights and responsibilities for the baby to their adoptive parents.

-Read more about adoption.
+Read more about how adoption works.

 Have the baby and put them in foster care or kinship care

-If you are not sure about adoption, but you are also not sure whether you can look after a baby, foster care or kinship could be a temporary solution.
+If you are not sure about adoption, but you are also not sure whether you can look after a baby, foster care or kinship care could be a temporary solution.

 - Kinship care — your child is raised by extended family.